kpreisser/AsyncReaderWriterLockSlim/README.md

 Also, when a *write mode* lock is released while there are one or more execution flows trying to enter a *write mode* lock and also one or more execution flows trying to enter a *read mode* lock, writers are favored.

-Just like with `ReaderWriterLockSlim`, only a lock that is in *upgradeable read mode* can be upgraded to write mode, in order to prevent deadlocks.

 ## Lock Methods